 Watching one of the amazing Christmas shows in NYC is another highlight of the season.
 There are so many Broadway shows to choose from in New York City during Christmas.

 We saw ELF at Madison Square Gardens, which was fantastic.
-This year MSG is hosting The Grinch who Stole Christmas, which I am sure will be every bit as enthralling and entertaining.
+This year MSG is hosting ‘Twas the Night Before… by Cirque du Soleil, which I am sure will be even more enthralling and entertaining.

-Another option for a Christmas show for kids in NYC this year is Charlie Brown’s Christmas.
+Another option for a Christmas show for kids in NYC this year is A Christmas Carol.

-If you are looking for something more ‘adult’, The Nutcracker is always showing in New York during Christmas and guaranteed to get you feeling festive.
+If you love ballet, The Nutcracker is always showing in New York during Christmas and guaranteed to get you feeling festive.